โฐ Minimum Connection Times

 Gallup Municipal Airport, identified by the IATA code GUP and ICAO code KGUP, is a critical regional aviation hub serving as the primary gateway to the Navajo Nation and the wider Four Corners region of the American Southwest.
 Located in Gallup, New Mexicoโa city recognized as "America's Most Patriotic Small Town"โthe airport plays a vital role in connecting the region's diverse Indigenous cultures and vast landscapes with major metropolitan centers.
 It serves as an essential link for healthcare providers, government officials, and the burgeoning cultural tourism sector.

-The airport features the Joe Danoff Terminal, a functional facility designed to provide a high-quality experience for regional travelers and private pilots.
+The airport operates the Joe Danoff Terminal, a functional facility designed to provide a high-quality experience for regional travelers and private pilots.
 Within the terminal, passengers have access to a comfortable waiting lounge, ticketing counters, and essential services coordinated by established Fixed-Base Operators (FBOs) like KT Aero and Gallup Flying Service.
 These providers offer 24/7 technical support including Jet-A and 100LL fueling, aircraft maintenance, and concierge services such as rental car coordination and catering.
 The facility's infrastructure is anchored by a robust 7,316-foot asphalt runway (06/24), situated at an elevation of 6,472 feet, making it capable of accommodating a wide range of corporate jets and regional turboprops.

 Flight operations at GUP have recently seen significant revitalization, primarily through the services of Advanced Air, which provides scheduled commercial connections to Phoenix Sky Harbor (PHX) and Las Vegas (LAS).
 These flights utilize executive-configured King Air 350 aircraft, offering a premium travel experience that significantly reduces the transit time across the rugged high-desert terrain.
 Ground transportation is well-integrated with free on-site parking and local taxi services providing rapid access to downtown Gallup and the historic Route 66 corridor.
 The airport remains a vital piece of New Mexico's rural aviation infrastructure, supported by state grants aimed at enhancing regional air accessibility and economic development.